-The thesis is the single most important element of the bachelor's degree.
+THESIS GUIDELINES The thesis is the single most important element of the bachelor's degree.
 It is a test of the student's ability both to undertake and complete a sustained piece of independent research and analysis, and to write up that research in a coherent form according to the rules and conventions of the academic community.
 The layout and physical appearance of the thesis should also conform to university standards.
 The purpose of this document is to outline the standard requirements and guidelines that a bachelor's thesis should adhere to in the area of organisation and writing skills in order to be accepted at IEAS.

-1. Thesis Length, Language and Format

-1.1.
-Length

-The length of the thesis should be no less than 20 pages without appendices (30.000 characters, without spaces).
+1. Thesis Length, Language and Format 1.1.
+Length The length of the thesis should be no less than 6,000 words, plus Bibliography or Works Cited (the 6,000 words do not include appendices) 1.2.
+Language The thesis should be written in English.

-1.2.
-Language

-The thesis should be written in English.
 Quotations should normally be in English, with the original language included in a footnote where appropriate.
 Exceptions are short phrases in Latin or French typically used in English, such as 'raison d'être' or 'inter alia' which should be written in italics.
 For specific guidance in this area, students should consult their supervisor.
 Book titles, magazine titles, and newspaper titles may appear in their original language as long as English translations are given in parentheses or in a footnote.
+1.3 Ordering of parts Parts of the thesis should be ordered as follows: